Parallelism and Time in Hierarchical Self-Assembly: Assembly of a shape in time sublinear in its diameter

 Techniques from the proofs of Lemmas~\ref{lem-thin-bar-mass-action} and~\ref{lem-thin-bar-discrete} can be generalized in the following way to ease analysis of assembly time of well-behaved hierarchical systems.
 The results of this section will be our main technical tools used to bound the assembly time of the shape of Theorem~\ref{thm-fast-rectangle}.
 Intuitively, if the tile system is ``polyomino-robust'' (defined below), in the sense that the seeded and hierarchical models result in essentially the same producible assemblies and are well-behaved in other ways, then we can bound the hierarchical assembly time in terms of the size of the structure and the number of tile types needed to assemble it, if concentrations are set appropriately.

 The TAS of Figure~\ref{fig:thin-bar} has the following useful properties: \begin{enumerate}[1)] \item It is directed.

 \item There is a constant $q$ ($q=2$ in Figure~\ref{fig:thin-bar}) such that producible assemblies not containing the ``seed'' $s_1$ are of size at most $q$.
 We term such assemblies \emph{polyominos}.
-For mathematical convenience, we treat individual tile types that are not part of any polyomino as if they are polyominos of size 1, and we call larger polyominos \emph{nontrivial polyominos}. \item The set of producible assemblies containing $s_1$ is precisely the same in the seeded model as in the hierarchical model, and furthermore every terminal producible assembly contains $s_1$.
+For mathematical convenience, we treat individual tile types that are not part of any polyomino as if they are polyominos of size 1, and we call larger polyominos \emph{nontrivial polyominos}.

+\item The set of producible assemblies containing $s_1$ is precisely the same in the seeded model as in the hierarchical model, and furthermore every terminal producible assembly contains $s_1$.
 (The tile system is \emph{polyomino-safe}, in the sense defined by Winfree \cite{Winfree06}.)
-In particular this implies that $\termasm{\calT} = \termasm{\calT_\rs}$, where $\calT_\rs=(T,\sigma,\tau)$ is the seeded version of $\calT=(T,\tau)$ with $\sigma$ containing only $s_1$. \item The polyominos that attach to (an assembly containing) $s_1$ are a ``total order (sub)system with respect to assemblies containing the seed''.
+In particular this implies that $\termasm{\calT} = \termasm{\calT_{s_1}}$, where $\calT_{s_1}=(T,\sigma,\tau)$ is the seeded version of $\calT=(T,\tau)$ with $\sigma$ containing only $s_1$.

+\item The polyominos that attach to (an assembly containing) $s_1$ are a ``total order (sub)system with respect to assemblies containing the seed''.
 More formally, define a \emph{maximal} polyomino $\alpha$ to be a polyomino such that is not attachable to any assembly not containing $s_1$.
 For each maximal polyomino $\alpha$, there is a strict total order $\prec$ on $\dom\alpha$ such that if $p_1 \prec p_2$, then the tile at position $p_1$ always attaches to an assembly containing $s_1$ by at least the time that the tile at position $p_2$ attaches.\footnote{Each polyomino is a ``chain'' with a well-defined tile ``closest'' to $s_1$.
-Therefore, while $p_1$ and $p_2$ may attach at the same time, it is always possible for the tile at $p_1$ to attach strictly sooner.
+Therefore, while $p_1$ and $p_2$ may attach at the same time, because the order is strict (implying $p_2 \not\prec p_1$) it is always possible for the tile at $p_1$ to attach strictly sooner.
 In particular hierarchical growth is not \emph{required} for assembly to proceed.}